 Comprehensive and collision claims:

-Comprehensive and collision coverage are essential for protecting your car in case of an accident.
+Comprehensive and collision coverage is essential for protecting your car in an accident.
 Collision will cover damages resulting from a collision with another vehicle.
 At the same time, comprehensive protects you against theft or weather damage that isn’t caused by collisions and other risks like vandalism and animal strikes.

 If you have underinsured motorist coverage (UIM), you will be covered if you’re in an accident caused by a driver who does not have enough insurance to cover the costs of the damage.

 If you make a car accident claim under your UIM policy, your car insurance company will pay for the damage not covered by the other driver’s insurance up to the limit of your UIM policy.
 In most states, whether you add UIM coverage to your car insurance policy is a personal decision.
-Still, it is something you should consider if you want to be fully protected.
+Still, you should consider it if you want to be fully protected.

 Total loss claim: